BibekThapa1/BibekThapa1/README.md

 # Hi there, I'm Bibek Thapa! 👋

 Welcome to my GitHub profile!
 I'm a passionate **Full-Stack MERN Developer** 🚀 with a strong interest in building web and mobile applications.
-I specialize in **React.js, Node.js, MongoDB, and JavaScript** and have experience working with **Django fundamentals** as well.
+I specialize in **React.js, Node.js, MongoDB,Next.js, and JavaScript** and have experience working with **Django fundamentals** as well.

 ---